 1. Choose a retailer

+The first step to buying a piano is finding the right retailer.
 The easiest way to select a reputable retailer is to find one on the manufacturer’s own website.
 Kawai and its retailers have a relationship designed to ensure that customers find the best instrument for their needs.
 You’ll also know that you’re buying from an authorised retailer.
 With Kawai, this ensures that the piano is thoroughly checked and set up properly before it is delivered to your home.
 Your Kawai retailer also ensures that your warranty is correctly registered and valid for you.

 In the retail store itself, you will find Kawai pianos are presented in superb condition, fully prepared and tuned.
 It is impossible to work out if you like or dislike a piano when it is not in tune.